LM-UGent/GenDisCal/README.md

 a bin directory.
 The runnable application will be located in the bin directory.
 GenDisCal can be compiled on windows, but no makefile is provided for this purpose at the moment.

+Alternatively, you may use the "release" libraries, which also countains the graphical user interface (the ".jar" file).
+In order to use the GUI, please download the binary that is suitable for your operating system as well as the ".jar" file.
+You will need to link the binary before the GUI can produce results.
+This can be done through `File > Set GenDisCal Path`.

 ## Usage

 GenDisCal treats unnamed arguments as input files and outputs to stdout by default.
 The output